Meet The Poets of the 12th Annual Rio Grande Valley International Poetry Festival!!

 Kathleen Carlson: Palmview, TX

-Kathleen CArlson writes a variety of poetry from serious to humorous, and in a variety of forms from sonnets to doggerrel.
+Kathleen Bunyan Carlson writes a variety of poetry from serious to humorous, and in a variety of forms from sonnets to doggerel.
 Her content ranges from earthworms making shameless love on a summer day to the pain of losing one's child.
-Her recent book, Spiritual Reflections and Some Not So, shows the versatility of her writing and her depth of spiritual understanding.
+Her most recent book is Spiritual Reflections and Some Not So.
+She and her husband Vern also write music and song lyrics.

 Lucinda Zamora-Wiley: San Antonio/Brownsville, TX